 Pre-diagnostic assessments are given to students to help assess in math and English proficiency.
 These diagnostic scores help us determine what level of intervention services will be needed to support students and how to best schedule them in their classes.
 Students are given formative benchmark assessments aligned with the CAASPP end-of-year assessments.
 These assessments results are provided to students, families and faculty.
-The data learned guide our instruction, remdiation, and intervention throughout the year.
+The data learned guide our instruction, remediation, and intervention throughout the year.

 D. Use and Reporting of Data